LambdaIITH/web_deploy/_posts/_newsletter_1.md

 For IntelliJ-based IDEs, JetBrains has announced that it will be dropping X11 support in favor of Wayland.
 This will allow JetBrains to provide a better user experience for Linux users.
 - This update will solve the age-old fractional-scaling issue, read more about this update [here](https://blog.jetbrains.com/platform/2023/08/wayland-support/)

+### Hacktoberfest 2023
+- Hacktoberfest is a month-long celebration of open source software run by DigitalOcean in partnership with GitHub and other companies.
+Hacktoberfest is open to everyone in our global community.
+Whether you’re a developer, student learning to code, event host, or company of any size, you can help drive growth of open source and make positive contributions to an ever-growing community.
+- It will be held from October 1 to October 31, 2023.
+Read more about it [here](https://hacktoberfest.com/)

 ### X replaces the iconic bird logo
 - Musk changed the iconic twitter logo to “X” in late July after changing the company name to X in April 2023.